Ochuko Emuakpeje

 2010 and 2015.
 Ochuko hails from Delta State, Nigeria.
 Ochuko taught himself to play chess in 1999.
 He has participated in many chess tournaments within Nigeria.
 He became a Certified FIDE Instructor (FI) in 2012.
 In December 2014, he got his first FIDE rating (2114) and represented Nigeria at the World Chess Olympiad Baku 2016.
 He was former Chess Coach at Delta State Chess Association.
-Ochuko is a Ph.D candidate of Public Administration at Nnamdi Azikiwe University, Awka, Nigeria.
+Ochuko holds a Ph.D in Public Administration majoring in Human Resources Management from Nnamdi Azikiwe University, Awka, Nigeria.